pedro-mendonca/GP-Convert-PT-AO90/README.md

 Sure!
 You are welcome to report any issues or add feature suggestions on the [GitHub repository](https://github.com/pedro-mendonca/GP-Convert-PT-AO90).

 ## Changelog

+### Unreleased

+* Delete not used variant translations instead of keeping as old.
+As the variant is intended to be read-only, all the translation work and history is kept on the root variant.

 ### 1.0.0